Raku/doc/CONTRIBUTING.md

 you probably want to do is to build the documentation on your local computer.
 To do this you will need:

-  - Perl 6 (e.g., the Rakudo Perl 6 implementation)
+  - Raku (e.g., the Rakudo Raku implementation)
-  - zef (the installer for third party Perl 6 modules)
+  - zef (the installer for third party Raku modules)
-  - `Pod::To::HTML` (Perl 6 module for converting Pod 6 objects to HTML)
+  - `Pod::To::HTML` (Raku module for converting Pod 6 objects to HTML)
   - [graphviz](http://www.graphviz.org/) (`sudo apt-get install graphviz` on Debian/Ubuntu)
   - [Mojolicious](https://metacpan.org/pod/Mojolicious)
     (optional; a Perl 5 web framework; it allows you to run a web